moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/react-hooks/use-effect/use-effect.md

 - Listening/Unlistening to events: You can listen to events in the useEffect hook and return a cleanup function to unlisten to the events.

-***howtojs: react:: react-hook-useEffect; Manipulating the DOM. useEffect rarely manipulate the DOM, but in case a plugin is not managed, bind the plugin to the DOM.***
+***howtojs: react:: react-hook-useEffect; Manipulating the DOM. useEffect rarely manipulate the DOM, but in case a plugin is not managed by React, bind the plugin to the DOM.***

 - Manipulating DOM: Although it happens rarely, however, suppose you need to use a plugin not managed via React, it’s a good place to bind it to the DOM elements.

+DM: todoMM: good.
+Provide an example here of a "plugin" that is not managed by React.
+I'm not sure what you mean by "plugin".

 Major caution with useEffect is to ensure you manage dependencies correctly.
 When you include a value in the dependency array, your effect callback will reference the latest version of that value.
 Omitting it could lead to bugs and inconsistencies.